wkumari/draft-wkumari-dnsop-multiple-responses/README.md

-   The existing DNS specifications allow for additional information to be included in the "additional" section of the DNS response, but in order to defeat cache poisining attacks most implementations either ignore or don't trust additional information (other than for "glue").
+   The existing DNS specifications allow for additional information to be included in the "additional" section of the DNS response, but in order to defeat cache poisoning attacks most implementations either ignore or don't trust additional information (other than for "glue").
    For some more background, see [Ref.Bellovin], [RFC1034], [RFC2181].